medusajs/medusa/docs/content/how-to/deploying-on-heroku.md

 ### 3. Create an app on Heroku

 From your Medusa project directory run the following commands to create an app on Heroku and add it as a remote origin.

+> All of the following steps requires you to be located in your Medusa project directory in your terminal.

 ```shell=
 heroku create medusa-test-app